mikesturm/Kinetic/Core.md

 # TODAY SYSTEM

----

 ## Areas of Responsibility and Goals

 ### Husband (Erin)

 * Goal: Cultivate deeper intimacy and trust.

 ### Father (Norah and Miles)

-* Goal: Build a strong, connected family culture.

 ### Strategic Sales Leader @ Field

 * Goals:

-  * Chart a clear vision and path toward becoming Field’s CDO or CDAO.
+  * Chart a clear vision and path toward becoming Field's CDO or CDAO.
   * Use all Field volunteer hours to do good in the community.
-  * Strengthen focus and executive-function habits for strategic thinking.

 ### Home and Finance